 This is the age of instant delivery, customers do not want to wait.
 It’s a trade barrier.
 I’m denied full access to the biggest market.

 I can’t speak for Americans sending work abroad, I guess it’s less of an issue.
 However, the point is still valid.
-Posting artwork, even prints, is a nightmare.
+Posting wall art is a nightmare.

 If Selling Art Online Is Hard, What’s the Answer?